About the Partnership

 LOCUS is the national coalition of real estate developers and investors who advocate for sustainable, equitable, walkable development in America’s metropolitan areas.
 Around the country, real estate developers and investors recognize pent-up demand for and a market shift toward sustainable, walkable urban places.
 Homebuyers and businesses increasingly want smart growth development and LOCUS members understand these trends.
 Despite this market momentum, many local, state and federal policies currently in place hamper efforts to create the development our consumers want and which support strong local economies.
 LOCUS serves as a vital real estate development voice that guides public policy towards market driven trends that are more economically, socially and environmentally sustainable for America’s future.
 As real estate developers and investors, LOCUS members bring hands-on experience and expertise on how America can create more jobs, increase property values and provide sustainable economic growth.

 Rails-to-Trails Conservancy (RTC) is creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
 As the voice of more than 150,000 members and supporters, RTC advocates for trail-friendly policies at the federal, state and local levels, as well as in the courts, and works at the forefront of trail development in communities of all sizes, rural and urban, around the country.
-RTC is committed to promoting active transportation as a cost-effective means of improving mobility, increasing access to transportation choices, facilitating regular physical activity, generating economic vitality, reducing congestion and air pollution, and so much more.
+Headquartered in Washington, D.C., and with four regional offices, RTC is committed to promoting active transportation as a cost-effective means of improving mobility, increasing access to transportation choices, facilitating regular physical activity, generating economic vitality, reducing congestion and air pollution, and so much more.

 The Advisory Committee of the Partnership for Active Transportation is a team of experts who support greater investment in active transportation networks and provide assistance to the Partnership on an as needed basis as appropriate to the individual.